 Conclusion

-Heidelberg is a charming town with a unusually coherent cityscape and narrative attached to it.
+Heidelberg is a charming town with an unusually coherent cityscape and narrative attached to it.
 The city deserves its status as one of the top destinations in Germany, though it falls short of the hype due to its small size and limited tourist capacity.
-It is nevertheless worth taking a day to enjoy the city and its environment.
+It is worth a day to enjoy the city and its environment.

 Selected Bibliography